MANDATORY

 o Keep trying!
 Don't feed them the same old thing day in and day out

 just because they like it and it's easy for you.
-Even if your rat hates
+Even if your

 blueberries today, he may change his mind in a few months.
-Try new
+Try

 foods, retry old foods.
 Remember: Adventure!
 Drama!
-Excitement!

 Variety!